 - 1 quart/1 liter water

 Rinse the flower umbels and give them a good shake to remove any insects or debris.

 Remove the small florets from the stems using scissors or your clean fingers, dropping them into a large bowl or non-reactive container (no cast iron, copper, or aluminum).
 Compost or discard the stems.
 The only edible parts of Sambucus are the flowers and berries—all other parts are toxic.
 A few stray stem bits in with the flowers in this recipe won't hurt you, but you want to get rid of most of them.

 Add the lemon juice and zest to the flowers.

-Cover the bowl or container.
-Leave the mixture at room temperature for 3 - 5 days.
+Cover the bowl or container and leave the mixture at room temperature for 3 to 5 days.
 During this time the flavor of the elderflowers will infuse the syrup.

 Strain the elderflower syrup through a sieve or colander lined with cheesecloth or butter muslin.

 Transfer the syrup to clean canning jars or bottles.

 - You'll get about 2 to 3 teaspoons of zest from one lemon and 1/4 to 1/3 cup of juice.

 - Elderflower syrup will keep in the refrigerator for 1 month.